waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Lass at (16, 4).

 ## Radio Tower Quiz
-- Question 1:
+- Question 1: Is there a POKéMON that appears only in the morning?
-- Answer 1:
+- Answer 1: YES (Correct)
-- Question 2:
+- Question 2: You can't buy a BERRY at a MART.
-- Answer 2:
+- Answer 2: YES
 - Question 3:
 - Answer 3:
 - Question 4: